JMac8132/CrabGameTagModOld/README.md

-Left Alt + K = Toggle Host AFK(Will automatically kill you at the beginning of the round)
+Left Alt + K = Toggle Host AFK(Will make it so the game doesnt start unless there is atleast 3 or more people in the lobby)

 Practice Mode Keybinds: